 Methods and strategies for natural product and drug synthesis

-The purpose of this course is to learn students how to deal with chemical complexity in organic synthesis.
+The purpose of this course is to learn students how to deal with chemical reactivity and complexity in organic synthesis.
 Retrosynthetic principles will be exposed in order to understand how to find the best synthetic strategy depending on the structure of target compounds.
-Examples from the literature will be used to illustrate these strategies, while the forward synthesis will give an occasion to present useful and modern synthetic methodologies used nowadays.
+Examples from the academic or industrial literature will be used to illustrate these strategies, while the forward synthesis will give an occasion to present useful and modern synthetic methodologies used nowadays.

 As natural products are complex synthetic targets made by living organisms (plants, fungi, bacteria, animals), their biosynthetic and enzymatic origins will also be presented.
 This knowledge is important in the total synthesis point of view since, by inspiring the organic chemist, it can give rise to biomimetic or bio-inspired synthetic strategies.